What to Expect in the Pet Screening Process

 1. Clearly define rules and guidelines

 Landlords should also inform tenants of any associated fees at this time.
-Whether a pet deposit, a non-refundable one-time fee, or pet rent is required, making a tenant aware of the financial weight of bringing their animal onto the property can help them determine whether to carry on with the next steps in the pet screening process.
+Whether a pet security deposit, a non-refundable one-time fee, or pet rent is required, making a tenant aware of the financial weight of bringing their animal onto the property can help them determine whether to carry on with the next steps in the pet screening process.

 2. Complete the pet screening application

-Next, the tenant will provided a pet screening application to fill out.
+Next, the tenant will receive a pet screening application to fill out.
 The application might come in paper form, or a landlord might ask a tenant to complete an application through an online pet screening service first.
-Either way, both parties need to have physical proof of the application they can refer to at any time.

-3. Assessing the application
+3. Assessing the pet screening application

-The landlord will review the responses once prospective tenants have submitted their applications.
+The landlord will review the responses once prospective tenants have submitted their applications, including conducting a background check for the prospective tenant’s pet.
 If the applicant seems responsible and is requesting to bring home a low-stakes pet, such as a hamster, approval might happen at this point.
-If a landlord still has uncertainties about the pet's behavior or wants to take further measures to ensure it is a good fit, they might pursue extra steps in the screening process.

 4. The pet interview